cwistedt/CWUtilsLibrary/README.md

 ```

 ### Factory With Registration

 #### Pattern
 Factory pattern is base for two very popular GOF creational patterns, namely Factory Method and Abstract Factory.
 It facilitates:
 *Creating objects without exposing the instantiation logic to client.
 *Referring to the newly created objects through a common interface.
+*Having only one Factory and removes need to have an abstraction for the Factory
+*Uses a parameterized factory method and self-registering/autoregistering products of that factory
 #### My Example
+Auto & Self Regestering Products w/o Reflection
+EDIFactory
+	RegisterRoom

+IEDI

+VBEDI : IEDI

+MPEDI : IEDI

 ### Prototype